-This article explains some of the more important parameters that you can set to change the environment, simulate failure modes, and configure the vehicle with optional components.
-It also explains how to connect to different GSCs.
+This article describes how SITL can be used to change the environment, simulate failure modes, and configure the vehicle with optional components.

 If you’re just getting started with MAVProxy and SITL you may wish to start by reading the Copter SITL/MAVProxy Tutorial (or equivalent tutorials for the other vehicles).

-These instructions generally use MAVProxy to describe operations (e.g. setting parameters) because it presents a simple and consistent command-line interface (removing the need to describe a GSC-specific UI layout).
-There is no reason the same operations cannot be performed in Mission Planner (through the Full Parameters List) or any other GSC.
+These instructions generally use MAVProxy to describe operations (e.g. setting parameters) because it presents a simple and consistent command-line interface (removing the need to describe a GCS-specific UI layout).
+Many of these operations can also be performed in Mission Planner (through the Full Parameters List) or any other GCS.

 Setting vehicle start location¶

 You can start the simulator with the vehicle at a particular location by

 -L parameter and a named

 For example, to start Copter in Ballarat (a named location in locations.txt) call:

 cd ArduCopter sim_vehicle.py -L Ballarat --console --map

 You can add your own locations to the file.
 The order is Lat,Lng,Alt,Heading where alt is MSL and in meters, and heading is degrees.
 If the flying location is well-used then consider adding it to the project via a pull request.